Esthertanruyi/my-first-repo/README.md

 # my-first-repo
-## editing the file.
+## Editing the file.

-Its a first file i Created
+Its a first file I created